Close Menu

 If you have mixed connective tissue disease, then you need to apply for Social Security benefits.
 You can always call our law firm and we will help you.
 We can help you file your application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
+Don’t take that long.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, then the SSA will not process your application.
 Sign it and send it back to the SSA as soon as you can.

 THE LEGAL EXPERTS AND STAFF AT OUR LAW FIRM

-If you want to learn more about the lawyers and staff at or law firm, then read our About Us page.
+If you want to learn more about the lawyers and staff, then read our About Us page.
 There you will find more information about each of us.
-For example, Andria Summers can help you with your Medicare plan.
+For example, Andria Summers can help you with your Medicare advantage plan.
 Likewise, she has also won thousands of SSDI and SSI cases.

 Dianna Cannon has many years of legal experience helping her clients win SSDI and SSI benefits.
 She has been an attorney for thirty years.
-Ms. Cannon also has bar licenses in a number of states.
+Ms. Cannon also has an attorney license in a number of states.
 For example, she has a law license in California, Utah, Nevada, and Washington State.
 She also has experience taking cases to the Appeals Council and Federal Court.

 Additionally, Brett Bunkall also has years of legal experience helping people obtain their SSI and SSD benefits.
 Mr. Bunkall has won thousands of Social Security hearings.
 He is an expert in SSD law.
 Similarly, all of our staff and lawyers are experts in Social Security law.
 You can trust us to help you win Social Security benefits for your mixed connective tissue disease.